 What possessions were the hardest to part with?

-Things my dad made, and things with family history and stories behind them.
-But I’m really glad that my grandkids were able to take some of them.
+Things my dad made and things with family history or stories behind them.
+But, I’m really glad that my grandkids were able to take some of them.
 All in all, it turned out really well.

 What motivated you to downsize?